dhutty/toil-py/README.md

 an OCI admin profile, OCI basic profile and OCI read only profile.
 You may specify different credentials in each profile.

-Each data source and service may have 1-M profiles.
-A profile named 'default' is used in all method calls if no profile name is provided.
+A 'default' profile is used in all method calls if no profile name is provided.

 ``` json
 {